The Dangers of American Triumphalism

 In his piece for The Atlantic, Dunlap rebutted these points, remarking that the parade could celebrate the notable advances American servicemen and women have made in the war on terror, particularly their role in the recent recapture of Raqqa, the Islamic State’s former de facto capital in Syria.
 Dunlap added that a parade could provide America’s troops with an excellent morale boost as they continue to fight the country’s wars.

-Despite this flurry of analysis, and the brief points made by the Times Editorial Board and Charles Dunlap about American power, progress in the war on terror, and morale, none of our country’s major commentators took the opportunity to reflect on the impact of a national military parade, and American triumphalism more broadly, on the war on terror.
+Despite this flurry of analysis and the points made by the Times Editorial Board and Charles Dunlap about American power, progress in the war on terror, and morale, none of our country’s major commentators took the opportunity to reflect on the impact of a national military parade, and American triumphalism more broadly, on the war on terror.

 As both Dunlap and the Times acknowledge, America is engaged in two wars: one against the Islamic State in Iraq and Syria and one in Afghanistan.
 Both wars constitute fronts in America’s larger war on terror.
 As ISIS continues to lose territory, like its de facto capital in Syria, this war becomes more ideological than physical.
 Despite America’s success in destroying the caliphate and sending its fighters into hasty retreat, the U.S. has had comparatively little success in the ongoing war of ideas, in combating the apocalyptic and perversely intoxicating ideology that draws ISIS fighters from around the world to Iraq and Syria, or inspires them to carry out attacks in their countries of origin.
 As the U.S. military and its coalition allies locate and expediently eradicate the little that remains of the Islamic State’s physical strongholds, this war of ideas becomes even more important.
 It will determine whether and how long ISIS fighters continue to carry out attacks worldwide after the caliphate’s fall.
 It will decide whether the organization’s twisted ideology seizes the minds of more individuals, growing the group’s ranks and leading to an increase in “lone wolf” attacks.